cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 **Graph**

-In the graph data structure, the data points are called **nodes** or **vertices** and the relationship between them are called **edges** or **connections**.
+In the graph data structure, the data points are called **nodes** or **vertices**, and the relationships between them are called **edges** or **connections**.

-Graph data structure is used to represent networks, such as a telephone network of a city or a social network like Twitter, Instagram and Facebook.
+The graph data structure is used to represent networks, such as a telephone network of a city or a social network like Twitter, Instagram, and Facebook.
 The relationship between nodes can be bi or unidirectional depending on the design.
-If they work unilaterally, meaning the connection exists one way but not the other way, then it is called a **directed graph.** If the edges don't have a specific direction (they're active in both ways) they are called **undirected graphs.** Some operations you can perform on a graph data structure is addNode, addEdge, removeNode, removeEdge, contains (to check if a given value is inside the graph) or hasEdge (to check if a certain connection between given nodes exist).
+If they work unilaterally, meaning the connection exists one way but not the other way, then it is called a **directed graph.** If the edges don't have a specific direction (they're active in both ways) they are called **undirected graphs.** Some operations you can perform on a graph data structure is addNode, addEdge, removeNode, removeEdge, contains (to check if a given value is inside the graph), or hasEdge (to check if a certain connection between given nodes exists).

 GPS systems and Google Maps also uses a graph data structure to find the shortest path between two given destinations.
 They use **weighted graphs**, which are graphs that contain edges that have values associated with them.
-With these so called "weights", you can present a quantifiable relationship between edges.
+With these "weights", you can present a quantifiable relationship between edges.

 Social networks use **unweighted graphs**, which don't have data associated with their edges.